Skip to main content

 • malignant co-morbidities, severe heart failure (New York Heart Association stage IV), unstable angina, severe arrhythmias, neuromuscular diseases and/or impairment of basal brain nerve function with disturbed swallowing and choking and impaired general condition that could preclude regular follow-up visits.

-COPD acute exacerbations rate2 years
+COPD acute exacerbations rate

 mild (required treatment with oral/systemic corticosteroids and/or antibiotics, without hospitalization) moderate (required treatment with oral/systemic corticosteroids and/or antibiotics, with emergency department visits) severe (required in-patient hospitalization)

-the yearly rate of decline of 6 minute walking distance (6MWD)2 years
+• the yearly rate of decline of 6 minute walking distance (6MWD)(2 years)

-the yearly rate of decline of forced expiratory volume in 1 second (FEV1)2 years
+• the yearly rate of decline of forced expiratory volume in 1 second (FEV1)(2 years)